bygf/charts-gitlab/doc/development/colima/index.md

 - Host set to `gdk.test`.
 - External IP set to `172.16.123.1`.
 If you're using the [loopback interface](#optional-loopback-interface), this is already the correct value.
 - No https configured.
-- No ingress configured.
+- No Ingress configured.
 We're going to use a [port forward](#accessing-the-running-instance).
 - Promotheus disabled.
-- GitLab runner disabled.
+- GitLab Runner disabled.
 - Sidekiq disabled.
-- GitLab shell disabled.
+- GitLab Shell disabled.
 - Larger `webservice` container probes delays and timeouts to give more time to the rails application to boot.
 - Replicas count set to `1` to avoid using more resources than needed.